HoseinKH-0/ml-learning-journey/project-7-titanic-classification/README.md

 - Selects relevant features (age, gender, passenger class, ticket price)
 - Splits the data into 80% training and 20% test sets
 - Builds and trains multiple Classification models (Logistic Regression)
-- Evaluates each model and reports accuracy using Accuracy, Precision, Recall, and F1-Score
+- Evaluates each model and reports accuracy using Accuracy
 - Plots the Confusion Matrix and a comparison chart of model accuracies

 ## How to run